 * The dates are subject to extension in case of eligible interruptions.
 By eligible interruptions, the program means the times that the applicant could not be able to pursue active research, such as parental leave, and required training (i.e. required medical training and fellowships).
 Research Associate positions and post-doctoral fellowships are not deemed as eligible interruptions.
 Applicants must provide details in Section 8d of the application to document eligible interruptions.
 Failure to provide information will result in the application being deemed ineligible.

-All applications must be signed by the designated Institutional Authority and submitted by Research Services.
+All applications must be signed, and submitted, by Queen’s designated Institutional Authority in the Vice-Principal Research portfolio.
 Applications submitted directly to the funding agency will not be accepted.

 Three Letters of Reference are required; 2 from arms' length sources.
 Reference letters MUST be sent to Research Services for submission to the Ministry.
 Please view the sample templates in the Useful Links section below to assist with soliciting reference letters and information on submitting the letters to our office.

-Step 1: Notify Research Services of your intent to apply to Round 16 of the Early Researcher Award Program prior to March 26, 2021, by completing our internal Eligibility Pre-Screening Form to assist our unit in gauging eligibility and coordinating the application process.
+Action to take now: Please notify Research Services of your intent to apply to Round 17 of the Early Researcher Award Program by completing our internal Eligibility Pre-Screening Form prior to June 3, 2022, to assist our unit in gauging eligibility and coordinating the application process.